oxnr/awesome-analytics/README.md

 # Awesome Analytics

 A curated list of awesome analytics platforms, resources and other awesomeness.
 Inspired by [awesome-bigdata](https://github.com/onurakpolat/awesome-bigdata).
+This awesome collection is also available on [Analytics.ZEEF.com](https://analytics.zeef.com/onur.akpolat).

 Your feedback and contributions are always welcome!